SafePolyMed-UdS/precisiondosing-api-go/README.md

 - [ ] Check in MedInfo for synonyms of active substances
 - [ ] Logging Framework with implementation in all functions
 - [ ] Endpoint for job queue overview
-- [ ] Endpoint for models available
 - [ ] Test with real R call with return data
 - [ ] Handle failed R calls -> should we even send a response?
+- [ ] Polish Swagger documentation